statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .3 appropriate personnel protective equipment shall be provided for the hazards associated with the carriage of dangerous goods.
 ### 2. General requirements

-2.1 In addition to complying with the requirements of regulations in parts B, C, D, E and Regulations 18 and 20<sup>**Refer to part 7 of the International Maritime Dangerous Goods Code.</sup> , as appropriate, ship types and cargo spaces, referred to in paragraph 2.2, intended for the carriage of dangerous goods shall comply with the requirements of this Regulation, as appropriate, except when carrying dangerous goods in limited quantities<sup>***Refer to chapter 3.4 of the International Maritime Dangerous Goods Code.</sup> and excepted quantities<sup>*Refer to chapter 3.5 of the IMDG Code.</sup> unless such requirements have already been met by compliance with the requirements elsewhere in this chapter.
+2.1 In addition to complying with the requirements of regulations in parts B, C, D, E and Regulations 18 and 20 , as appropriate, ship types and cargo spaces, referred to in paragraph 2.2, intended for the carriage of dangerous goods shall comply with the requirements of this Regulation, as appropriate, except when carrying dangerous goods in limited quantities and excepted quantities unless such requirements have already been met by compliance with the requirements elsewhere in this chapter.
 The types of ships and modes of carriage of dangerous goods are referred to in paragraph 2.2 and in table 19.1.
 Cargo ships of less than 500 gross tonnage shall comply with this regulation, but Administrations may reduce the requirements and such reduced requirements shall be recorded in the document of compliance referred to in paragraph 4.
 2.2 The following ship types and cargo spaces shall govern the application of tables 19.1 and 19.2:

 .1 ships and cargo spaces not specifically designed for the carriage of freight containers, but intended for the carriage of dangerous goods in packaged form including goods in freight containers and portable tanks;